karl-zylinski/karl-zylinski.github.io/content/posts/audio-in-karl2d-software-mixing.md

 If you want to support the creation of Karl2D, then support me by sponsoring me on [GitHub](https://github.com/sponsors/karl-zylinski) or [Patreon](https://www.patreon.com/karl_zylinski).

+Further reading on this topic: [Writing a Low-Level Sound System — You Can Do It!](https://ruby0x1.github.io/machinery_blog_archive/post/writing-a-low-level-sound-system/index.html) on the Our Machinery blog archive.

 Have a nice day!
 /Karl